 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.

 Identities of the products were not disclosed to the laboratories performing the testing.

-Heavy Metals: Products containing whole herbs and/or 250 mg or more of minerals per daily dose must not exceed the following limits:
+Heavy Metals: Products must not exceed the following limits:

 - Products with single serving weights of 5 grams or more which are not marketed for children may not exceed 2.5 mcg per serving nor 4.0 mcg per daily serving.

-- Meets recommended USP <2040> parameters for disintegration of dietary supplements (excluding capsule, chewable and time-release products).
+- Meet recommended USP <2040> parameters for disintegration of dietary supplements (excluding sublingual, chewable and time-release products).